FACTBOX-Countries rush to evacuate foreign citizens from Sudan | Law-Order

 The conflict between Sudan's army and a paramilitary group called the Rapid Support Forces (RSF) has triggered a rush to extract foreign diplomats and citizens.

-EGYPT Egypt has evacuated a total of 6,399 Egyptians, 1,072 of whom were evacuated on Friday.
-The Egyptian Foreign Ministry on Thursday said some 16,000 people had crossed from Sudan to Egypt, including 14,000 Sudanese citizens.
+Egypt has evacuated a total of 6,399 Egyptians, 1,072 of whom were evacuated on Friday.
+The Egyptian Foreign Ministry said on Thursday some 16,000 people had crossed from Sudan to Egypt, including 14,000 Sudanese citizens.
+GERMANY

-GERMANY As of Tuesday morning, a German evacuation mission had brought a total of 500 people from more than 30 countries to safety, including Belgian, British, Dutch, Jordanian and U.S. citizens as well as Germans.
+As of Tuesday morning, a German evacuation mission had brought a total of 500 people from more than 30 countries to safety, including Belgian, British, Dutch, Jordanian, and U.S. citizens as well as Germans.
 Berlin said its flights would end on Tuesday.

-FRANCE The French government said on Thursday that it had so far evacuated a total of 936 people from Sudan.
-The foreign ministry said those evacuated included not only French nationals but also Britons, Americans, Canadians, Ethiopians, Dutch, Italians and Swedes.
+FRANCE

-RUSSIA Russia has not yet announced any evacuation of its embassy or its nationals from Khartoum.
+Russia has not yet announced any evacuation of its embassy or its nationals from Khartoum.
 Kremlin spokesman Dmitry Peskov said the Russians in Sudan were in close contact with Moscow.
-"Cooperation and consultations are going on round the clock, and various possibilities are being examined.
-For now, no decision has been taken."
+JAPAN

-JAPAN All Japanese people who wished to leave have been evacuated, Prime Minister Fumio Kishida said.
+All Japanese people who wished to leave have been evacuated, Prime Minister Fumio Kishida said.

-Forty-five left on Monday night on a Japanese military flight, and eight others left with the help of France and other groups, he said.
 SWITZERLAND

 Switzerland has shut its embassy and evacuated all Swiss staff and their families.
 CHINA